This aim of the inaugural Painaustralia Consumer Advisory Group (CAG) is:

 Leah Dwyer

 Leah developed Dystonia after an accident at her son’s school athletic carnival.
 Three months later she was diagnosed by a neurologist and offered Botox and sedatives as her treatment options.
 She tried this for a year then decided to stop.
-She then began managing her pain with over the counter codeine tablets.
+She then began managing her pain with over-the-counter codeine tablets.
 Unfortunately, after several years she developed a tolerance and later became addicted.

 After 8 years she decided to taper off of the codeine and try other pain management strategies.
 She became very interested in Cognitive Behavioural Therapy (CBT), Cognitive Functional Therapy (CFT), mindfulness, and pain neuroscience.